Start9Labs/docs/src/packaging-guide/project-structure.md

 #### main.ts

-`setupMain()` is where you define the daemons that define your service's runtime.
-Each daemon comes with a built-in health check that can optionally be displayed to the user.
-You can also use `setupMain()` to define arbitrary health checks in addition to those accompanying a daemon.
-A common use case for additional health checks is tracking and displaying a sync percentage.
+`setupMain()` is where you define the daemons that define your service's runtime, it runs each time the service is started.
+Daemon comes with built-in health checks that can optionally be displayed to the user.
+You can also use `setupMain()` to define additional health checks, such as tracking and displaying a sync percentage.

 #### manifest.ts